wbmattis2/digital-response-generator/README.md

 ### Automatic refresh

 Refreshes file daily for new listings (upon site visit), and refreshes file whenever an attachment is uploaded, edited, or deleted with a title containing "digital-response."
 Please note that refresh occurs only when somebody visits the site, e.g. if nobody visits the website for a week, then the file will not be refreshed during that time, but it will automatically refresh as soon as somebody visits the site (given that the plugin is installed and activated).
 This should be kept in mind if anyone intends to download an updated file directly without visiting the website.

+### Adjustable settings

+WordPress administrators with access to general settings can directly the API key used to query the Neon CRM API, as well as the member map's tileset source and tileset source attribution.

 ### Footer excluded from select pages